 Colectivo to Huitepec Ecological Reserve: The cost is $10 pesos per person and colectivos depart from the market.
 Take one heading on 190 towards Navenchauc.

 7) Templo de San Juan in San Juan de Chamula

 We highly recommend a visit to San Juan de Chamula to experience its extremely unique and fascinating church, which oddly blends together indigenous Tzotzil Mayan traditions with Catholicism.
 Among all of the cultural things to do in San Cristobal de las Casas Mexico, this is our top recommendation.

 From the outside, Templo de San Juan appears to be just like any other church we’ve seen in Mexico.
 But inside the San Juan church, it’s completely different from anything we’ve ever experienced.
 It remains the most interesting church we’ve ever stepped foot inside.

 It’s all very strange yet somehow remains peaceful.
-It’s a very intriguing place in the world that we’d recommend to any curious travelers throughout Chiapas.
+It’s a very intriguing place in the world that we’d recommend to any curious and open-minded travelers throughout Chiapas.
 There is a $20 peso entrance fee for visitors that you can pay directly at the church’s entrance.
 There are a few other points of interest to poke around in San Juan Chamula too but they are all afterthoughts in comparison to the captivating Templo de San Juan.